Opcode Differences

 - The value of

-at the top-level (the very first contract being called) is always equal totx.origin
+msg.senderat the top-level (the very first contract being called) is always equal totx.origin.
+Therefore, if the value oftx.originis affected by the rules defined above, the top-level value ofmsg.senderwill also be impacted.

 In general, tx.origin should not be used for authorization (https://docs.soliditylang.org/en/latest/security-considerations.html#tx-origin).
 However, that is a separate issue from address aliasing because address aliasing also affects msg.sender.